-In a world where AI has inundated every sector, enabling organizations to transform various aspects of day-to-day functioning, the adoption in banking is happening at snail’s pace.
+In a world where AI has inundated every sector, enabling organizations to transform various aspects of day-to-day functioning, the adoption in banking is happening at a snail’s pace.

 Although the AI landscape is slowly developing within the banking industry, with many realizing the benefits of intelligent automation, several challenges are coming into focus.
-Balancing the new wave of innovation with data quality concerns and customer trust is a relentless endeavor, which is exactly why the AI in banking story is yet to be written.
+Balancing the new wave of innovation with data quality concerns and customer trust is a relentless endeavor, which is why AI in the banking story is yet to be written.

 AI brings to light several important considerations